davidemms/OrthoFinder/README.md

 5. If you want to move the orthofinder executable to another location then you must also place the accompanying config.json file and bin/ directory in the same directory as the orthofinder executable.

 OrthoFinder is written in python, but the version you are downloading here is a package that doesn't require python to be installed on your computer.
 It also contains the programs it needs in order to run (in OrthoFinder/bin), it will use these versions in preference to any of the same programs in your system path.
-You can delete the individual executables if you would prefer it not to do ths.
+You can delete the individual executables if you would prefer it not to do this.

 #### Alternative ways of installing OrthoFinder